Translations

 Conclusion

-My study of the chart derives the following summary.
-From 1966 through 1979, 14 years, there were 18 total mass shootings that caused 91 deaths.
-In the decade of the 1980s (1980 - 1989), 23 mass shootings are listed that inflicted 150 deaths.
-The decade of the 1990s (1990 - 1999) shows 37 mass shootings and 213 deaths.
-The 2000s (2000 - 2009) reports 37 mass shootings with 237 murdered.
-The last decade, of the 2010s (2010 - 2019), lists 56 mass shootings that killed 516 people.
+The following summary is derived from my study of the chart: From 1966 through 1979, 14 years, there were 18 total mass shootings that caused 91 deaths.
+In the 1980s (1980-1989), 23 mass shootings are listed that inflicted 150 deaths.
+The decade of the 1990s (1990-1999) shows 37 mass shootings and 213 deaths.
+The 2000s (2000-2009) report 37 mass shootings, with 237 murdered.
+The last decade (2010-2019) lists 56 mass shootings that killed 516 people.
 2020 records two mass shootings, killing nine people.
 2021 lists eight mass shootings, resulting in 53 murders.
 Last year, 2022, reports seven mass shootings and 58 deaths.
-In the current year of 2023, so far, the chart shows six mass shootings that killed 42 people.
+So far in this current year, 2023, the chart shows six mass shootings that killed 42 people.

 No comments: